Syllabus for Math 214 (Multivariable

 a computer

-account on the college network in order to access the SPSS statistical package
+account on the college network in order to use the SPSS statistical package;

 Course Links